 Shops and Amenities

 Emborio has quite a wide variety of shops for such a small island.
-There are several mini markets, an excellent bakery, a pharmacy and various different places to buy souvenirs.
+There are several mini markets, an excellent bakery and various different places to buy souvenirs.
 Together the shops provide for almost everything you might need during your stay, and if they don’t have something to hand they will always be happy to order it for you from Rhodes.

 There is a Post Office, open every weekday morning, and an ATM, both located on the harbour front.
-Most of the shops and tavernas do not take credit or debit cards, so it’s best to be prepared.
+There is also a small medical centre in the village.
+Not all of the shops and tavernas take credit or debit cards, so it’s best to be prepared.
 Cash and travellers’ cheque exchange is possible at the boat ticket agency on the harbour front.

 The village church is dedicated to Saint Nikolas and is well worth a look inside.
 It is beautifully decorated and rich in the atmosphere of the Greek orthodox faith.
 There are also several other small monasteries within easy reach which merit a visit.

 Halki has its own minibus operating a useful service to 3 beaches (Pondamos, Ftenayia, and Kania), the hotel, up to the old village and Crusader Castle, and further afield to the Monastery of Saint John.
-In addition to the minibus the island has both a regular taxi and a water taxi.
+In addition to the minibus the island has a small minivan and a regular taxi for hire.

 There are two popular beaches within easy walking distance of the Nikitas Apartments, Villa Yorgos and the Halki Townhouse, these are Pondamos and Ftenayia.
 Both have sunbeds and a taverna.
-The beach at Kania is about 40 minutes walk away (or 10 minutes on the minibus) and is smaller but has some sunbeds and a cantina serving food and drinks.
-It is also brilliant for snorkelling.
+The beach at Kania is about 40 minutes walk away (or 10 minutes on the bus) and is smaller, but brilliant for snorkelling.
+It has sunbeds and a taverna serving food and drinks.

 Spring and autumn are particularly popular times for walking on Halki.
 The old village beneath the crusader castle and the Monastery of St John are two of the most well-trodden paths, though they both require stamina!